fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 ...
 ```

 Now that's a weird one, it points to our tearDown.
-So our test crashes in the `tearDown`, because the `mockServerScenarioSetup` is not initalized?
+So our test crashes in the `tearDown`, because the `mockServerScenarioSetup` is not initialized?
 When you see similar crashes, that suggest you had an exception in your `setup` and it didn't finish, so the `tearDown` also fails, because not all the elements are initialized.

 If you select any other than the first that failed, and look for a root cause in the logs, you will see an issue along the lines of: